 Plaintiffs allege that after they arrived at the bases, they repeatedly appealed to KBR employees that they had been brought to Iraq against their will and wanted their passports back.
 After these verbal protests proved fruitless, the men refused to work and demanded to be sent home.
 Instead, they were deprived of food.
 After five days without food in the desert, they gave up their strike.
 They had no way home.
 KBR controlled access in and out of the bases.
 Each man ended up working for over a year.

-The claims brought in this litigation are similar to those Cohen Milstein brought on behalf of plaintiffs in another case, Adhikari v.
+The facts are similar to those Cohen Milstein brought on behalf of plaintiffs in another case, Adhikari v.
 Daoud & Partners, Civil Action No. 4:09-CV-1237 ("Adhikari I').
 In that case, the district court found that the plaintiffs had presented sufficient evidence that:

 - KBR’s conduct was knowing: “KBR knew that third country national workers had been promised jobs elsewhere and transported against their will to Iraq.”